gitmachtl/scripts/cardano/testnet/README.md

 The AssetsFile ***assets/mypolicy.SUPERTOKEN.asset*** was also written/updated with the latest action.
 You can see the totally minted Token count in there too.

 Done - You have burned (destroyed) 200 SUPERTOKENs.
-You can send Native-Tokens wth the ./01_sendAssets.sh scripts similar to ./01_sendLovelaces.sh. :smiley:
+You can send Native-Tokens with the example below. :smiley:

 </details>